 Temperature is key, and a steamy compost is a good one so locate your bin or heap in a sunny spot if possible to move the process along.
 We would still recommend you keep it away from seating and outdoor living spaces however as it's not everyone's idea of a good time!

 Turning compost is important because it adds air to the mixture, which is essential for the chemical processes that make the compost.
 Not enough air can result in a compost that is compacted, slimy, and/or rotting.
 This is often the case in small-scale home composting, when you're adding a bit of waste infrequently.
 For best results, turn your compost as often as you can with a pitchfork – or, if you're composting in the kitchen, with whatever kitchen utensil with a long handle you can find.
 For larger compost bins, you can also use a compost aerator, which pumps air into your compost.

-If you really don't want to bother with turning, try layering your compost, making sure that there's ample brown waste between layers of green.
+If you really don't want to turn your compost, we can understand, you just need to make sure that you layer your compost with ample brown waste between green waste.
 This should prevent your compost from going too soggy.

 How long does it take to make compost?

 Depending on the average temperature, and materials you're using, and how well the compost is aerated, it can take anywhere between several months and over a year for compost to mature enough to be ready to be used in your garden.

 How do you know if your compost is working?

 There are a few different telltale signs.
 You'll see lots of worms, the level of waste material will visually decrease over time – letting you add more on top – and you'll notice an elevated temperature too.
 Anything between 32°C (90°F) and 60°C (140°F) indicates a fairly rapid and healthy decomposition rate.
 If yours is lower but still full of worms and breaking down gradually, it's nothing to be alarmed about but revisit some of the above tips to try and kickstart yours.
 Mushrooms are another good sign for your compost, indicating good moisture levels and healthy bacteria.